lbacon17/lb-fitness/TESTING.md

 * **Bug**: The autocomplete feature for video searching does not yet work, despite being implemented in the same way as the search feature for the site's store.
 Unfortunately, I have not had time to fix this.

 * **Bug**: When registering for the site, a message pops up notifying the user a confirmation e-mail has been sent, but uses the error toast due to the classification, when it should be a success.
 However, this appears to be a built-in Django view.

+* **Bug**: At the very last minute, the form on the contact page started behaving unreliably and returned the message: "ReCAPTCHA couldn't find user-provided function: onSubmit".
+It was too late to attempt a fix to this issue, which had been working seamlessly up until that point.
+For testing purposes, removing any reCAPTCHA links in the code should enable successful form submission and the recept of a confirmation e-mail.

 [Back to TOC](#table-of-contents)